francawinter/articles/react-2/react-2.md

 # React children 👶 💬

+## Use case

 React is great for building reusable components.
 Components often come in multiple variations – most of the time we can pass **props** to the component and all good.
 ```js
 <Button color="red" text="Click me!" />
 ```

 However, what if we build a component that doesn’t only change in style but also contains different JSX?
-This is often the case with interactive components like accordions, carousels and tabs or very big components.
+This is often the case with complex, nested components like accordions, carousels and tabs or buttons with text and icon.

-Image a `Post` component for a blog post.
+To keep it simple, imagine a `<Post />` component for a blog post.
 All posts look alike, but vary in content.

 ![alt text](./assets/react-children-01.png)

-The Post component could look like this:
+`Post` could look like this:

 ```js
 // Post.js